Mosamorphing/WTF-Graph/02_Deploying Subgraph/readme.md

 **Note:**

-The Graph Studio is a staging/hosting environment for indexing your project before publishing.
+The Graph Studio is a staging/hosting environment for indexing your project before publishing to a decentralized network.
 In the home section, you can see the 'playground', 'logs' & 'details'.

 You can use the playground to fetch events easily and you will get it in real time.